 We at 3devo really enjoy this practical polymer.
 PETG is very practical and easy of use when it comes to printing, and its combination of rigidity and mechanical properties makes it a great all rounder, perfect for your next 3D-printing idea.
 Don’t forget to check out our blog for more interesting articles.

 If you enjoy 3D printing and often make a variety of prints, your filament choices are probably becoming more and more important.
-The best quality brand, the best filament type for your prints, the best deals you can find and the quality of the filament all play a big role in choosing your filament.
-However, there is now another choice that is becoming increasingly popular – to buy 3D printing filament or simply make your own using a filament extruder.
-Depending on who you are filament extruders could make sense for you or your business.
-Should you buy a filament extruder?
+However, there is now another choice that is becoming increasingly popular – to buy 3D printing filament or simply make your own.
 This article is will guide you through the questions you need to ask yourself before making that decision.

 When it comes to 3D printing, we are witnessing a huge wave of development, either in the 3D printing technology or in the use of innovative (something simpler).
 The process of producing 3D prints from various materials is generally called Additive Manufacturing (because the object is produced by adding a number of material layers until finish).
 In the past years, 3D printing has greatly evolved, featuring several new manufacturing techniques.